-Arlington Memorial Bridge and its related architectural, engineering sculptural, and landscape features are significant as important elements in-the neoclassical urban design of the National Capital,as it evolved during the first third of the 20th century.
-Successfully integrated with Washington's grand plan, the bridge composition enhances the monumental city as-well-as the riverscape.
+Arlington Memorial Bridge is a low, Neoclassical-style bridge.
+Nine broad arches cross the river; roadways pass through additional segmental-arched openings at either end.
+Its related architectural, engineering sculptural, and landscape features are significant as important elements in the Neoclassical urban design of Washington, DC as it evolved during the first third of the 20th century.
+Successfully integrated with Washington's grand plan, the bridge composition enhances the monumental city as well as the riverside.